John Bolton: Tenure

 As National Security Advisor, Bolton eliminated the kinds of internal policy debates that his predecessor H. R. McMaster had in place.
 The New York Times writes that this change in practices contributed to Trump's sudden decision to withdraw the United States from Syria in January 2019.

 As National Security Advisor, Bolton advanced policies skeptical and hostile toward international organizations.
 By his first year as National Security Advisor, Bolton had reshaped the National Security Council and become influential within the Trump Administration.

-By May 2019, Trump had undercut some of Bolton's major hard line positions, stating he was not seeking regime change in Iran and contradicting Bolton's correct assertion that North Korea had recently violated United Nations resolutions by testing new short-range missiles.
-As Trump prepared for his historic meeting with Kim Jong-un in the Korean Demilitarized Zone in June 2019, Bolton flew to Mongolia.
+By May 2019, Trump had undercut some of Bolton's major hard line positions, stating he was not seeking regime change in Iran and contradicting Bolton's assertion that North Korea had recently violated United Nations resolutions by testing new short-range missiles.

 In late August 2019, Bolton met Alexander Lukashenko in Minsk, Belarus.

 On September 10, 2019, President Trump claimed on Twitter that he had told Bolton on September 9 his "services are no longer needed" given "many" disagreements with Trump, thus Bolton gave his resignation on September 10.
 Just minutes later, Bolton contradicted Trump's account, tweeting out this claim: Bolton offered to resign on September 9, with Trump replying: "Let's talk about it tomorrow."
 Bolton later told the media Trump "never asked" for his resignation "directly or indirectly", and that he had both offered to resign and actually resigned of his own accord.
 Meanwhile, the White House endorsed Trump's version of the events.
 Politico reported that Tucker Carlson had urged Trump to fire Bolton.

 After Bolton's departure, Trump claimed that Bolton's views were "not necessarily tougher" than his own: "in some cases, he thought it was too tough what we were doing".
 On Cuba and Venezuela, Trump claimed that his own views were "far stronger" than Bolton's: "He was holding me back!"
 Bolton himself was known for his hawkish positions, including on Cuba and Venezuela, while Trump previously in May 2019 offered a different view of Bolton: "I actually temper John, which is pretty amazing."

 Following his departure, Bolton was reappointed as a senior advisor to investment company Rhône Group, a role he had held previously.

+Since leaving the first Trump Administration, Bolton has been harshly critical of Donald Trump, with a 2023 edition of his memoirs criticizing Trump as a man who punishes "personal enemies and appease[s] adversaries Russia and China".